AMI Recognition Program

 General Policies

 To be eligible for AMI Recognition, a school must strive to meet all of the AMI standards.
 It is the responsibility of the school to abide by all local, state, and federal ordinances, statutes, rules, and regulations.
-AMI/USA reserves the right to refuse or revoke recognition whenever the activities of a school are found to be inconsistent with AMI and AMI/USA aims and objectives.
-A yearly application must be submitted because recognition certificates are valid only for the current school year.

 Application Process

-Programs applying for an AMI Recognition Status must complete the Application for AMI Recognition every year with the Request for Consultation form in the first year and every 3 years thereafter.
-A consultation visit is also required in the case of a rejoining program.
 Following the review of completed forms and upon the written recommendation of the consultant in a consultation year, AMI/USA will finalize the status of each program level and complete the process with the issuance of the program certificates.
 It is at this time that the school may begin to identify program levels as AMI Recognized, Affiliated, or Associated.

-Important Dates for 2025
+Important Dates for the 2026-27 School Year

-Application for AMI Recognition opens.
+The 2026-27 Application for AMI Recognition opens on the AMI/USA website.

-September
+September 18, 2026

-Application for AMI Recognition and required fees are due for programs that do not have a required consultation
+The application and required fees are requested by this date for programs that do not have a consultation required this year.

 -

-MEMBER SCHOOL BENEFITS:
+MEMBER SCHOOL BENEFITS

 Association with AMI, the organization founded by Maria Montessori in 1929.

-Assurance to families,prospective staff and community of adherence to AMI Standards.
+Assurance to families, prospective staff and community of adherence to AMI Standards.

 Certificate issued by AMI/USA suitable for framing and confirming each program’s recognition status and dedication to AMI standards.